Understanding Sinus Lift Procedure For Dental Implants

 Periodontal Health

-Next, an essential aspect of candidacy is good overall oral health.
+Next, good overall oral health is an essential aspect of candidacy.
 Candidates must be free from infections or periodontal diseases that could compromise the healing process.
 Since dental implants rely on the health of surrounding gum tissue and bones, it is critical to have a healthy mouth before embarking on these procedures.
 Maintaining proper oral hygiene through regular brushing, flossing, and routine dental check-ups significantly improves one’s chances of being a good candidate for sinus lifts and dental implants.

 General Health Conditions